 Judges are allotted at least one month to evaluate the entries.
-Our awards committee highly recommends dividing your entries across the number of days you have to judge them — in most cases, this is one to two entries per day.
-Judges review the publication's mission and readership, as well as a short essay describing the work that went into the entry and its significance to readers.
-Entries are scored on three to eight major criteria for most categories, with each criterion having "sub-criteria" questions to guide judges.
+Our Awards Committee highly recommends dividing your entries across the number of days you have to judge them — in most cases, this is one to two entries per day.
+Judges review each entry's essay describing the publication's mission, the enterprising work that went into the entry and its significance to readers.
+Entries are scored on three to seven major criteria for most categories, with each criterion having "sub-criteria" questions to guide judges.

-We also look for judges willing to "screen" our two largest categories: Magazine of the Year and Feature Article (Print division).
+We also look for judges willing to "screen" our largest categories, including Magazine of the Year, Print Feature Article and Web Feature Article.
 Screeners are asked to review the entries in those categories to whittle down the number that go forward to the judging round for full scoring.
 The screening round is just over two weeks long and precedes the judging round.

-According to Karla Monterrosa-Yancey, CAMS, Editor-in-Chief of ACAMSToday, the judging process is hightly rewarding:
+According to Karla Monterrosa-Yancey, CAMS, Editor-in-Chief of ACAMSToday, the judging process is highly rewarding:

 It's an invaluable experience to network with likeminded peers, having a front-row seat to the latest trends and to give back to the community that has nourished me intellectually and creatively."